DISCLOSURE: This post most likely has affiliate links. If you like reading legal jargon my disclosure policy is here.

 More Linen Closet Storage

-I usually stock the bathroom itself with a few rolls of toilet paper in a bathroom cabinet or on a shelf.
-The rest of the toilet paper stays in it’s packaging on the floor of the linen closet, right next to the paper towels.
+If you prefer to save room in your bathroom make sure you stock it with a few extra rolls of toilet paper in a cabinet or on a shelf.
+The rest of the toilet paper stays in it’s packaging on the floor of the linen closet.

 Small Linen Closet Tips